RenoTz/offer-technical-test/README.md

 An integrated MongoDB database is included in this project.
 This will allow us to easily manipulate the data without any impact.

+# Requirements

+- Maven 3.6.0
+- An IDE : IntelliJ or Eclipse
+- Postman

 # Build and Test
 Build this project with command below : mvn clean compile